Naturality and mapping class groups in Heegaard Floer homology: Simplifying moves on Heegaard diagrams

-It might happen that at the two ends of a $(k,l)$-stabilization stratum, we need to use resolutions with different orientations.
-The different choices involved in the construction can be related by commuting handleslides and stabilization slides.
-An example illustrating how to modify the bordered polyhedral decomposition $\mathcal{R}'$ and the dual polyhedral decompositon $\mathcal{P}'$ along a $(k,l)$-stabilization stratum of $\mathfrak{S}$ to obtain new decompositions $\mathcal{R}''$ and $\mathcal{P}''_0$ that interpolate between different orientation conventions is shown in Figure~\ref{fig:stab-orient}.
+Before proving Lemma~\ref{lem:ori-change}, we consider the example of switching the orientation of~$\a$ in a $(2,1)$-stabilization.
+Figure~\ref{fig:stab-orient} illustrates how to modify the bordered polyhedral decomposition~$\mathcal{R}'$ and the dual polyhedral decomposition~$\mathcal{P}'$ along a $(2,1)$-stabilization stratum of~$\mathfrak{S}$ to obtain new decompositions $\mathcal{R}''$ and $\mathcal{P}''_0$ that interpolate between resolutions obtained using the two different orientations of~$\a$.
+Essentially, we cut~$\mathcal{P}'$ and~$\mathcal{R}'$ along an arc transverse to the simple stabilization stratum and all the $\b$-handleslide strata, and glue in the CW decomposition~$\mathcal{C}_2$ of the disk given by Lemma~\ref{lem:ori-change}.
+We can also extend the stratification and its bordered polyhedral decomposition to the disk we glued in.
 Note that, in this figure, we have introduced four codimension-2 bifurcations of type~\ref{item:B3}.
-The modified decomposition $\mathcal{R}''$ has some 1-cells corresponding to $(1,0)$-stabilizations.
-We obtain $\mathcal{P}''_0$ by taking the dual polyhedral decomposition $\mathcal{P}''$ of $\mathcal{R}''$, then for each $(1,0)$-stabilization edge $e$ of $\mathcal{R}''$, we delete the edge of $\mathcal{P}''$ passing through $e$ and replace it with the other diagonal of the quadrilateral in $\mathcal{P}''$ containing $e$.
+The modified decomposition~$\mathcal{R}''$ has some 1-cells corresponding to $(1,0)$-stabilizations.
+We obtain $\mathcal{P}''_0$ by taking the dual polyhedral decomposition $\mathcal{P}''$ of $\mathcal{R}''$, then for each $(1,0)$-stabilization edge~$e$ of~$\mathcal{R}''$, we delete the edge of~$\mathcal{P}''$ passing through~$e$, and replace it with the other diagonal of the quadrilateral in~$\mathcal{P}''$ containing~$e$.
 We indicated these new diagonals by dashed lines in the figure.
-Each such diagonal divides the corresponding quadrilateral in $\mathcal{P}''_0$ into a stabilization slide and a commuting triangle of $\b$-equivalences.
-For our purposes, it suffices to construct the modified resolution $\mathcal{P}''_0$ of $\mathcal{P}$ in a purely combinatorial manner, without actually showing the existence of a corresponding modification of the 2-parameter family of gradient-like vector fields.
-Thus, in the sequel, we may assume that the orientations are picked conveniently.
+Each such diagonal divides the corresponding quadrilateral in~$\mathcal{P}''_0$ into a stabilization slide and a triangle all of whose vertices are $\b$-equivalences.
+(A strong Heegaard invariant commutes along these by the Functoriality Axiom.)

+\begin{proof}[Proof of Lemma~\ref{lem:ori-change}] Along~$S^1$, the CW decomposition~$\mathcal{C}_k$ and the labeling of the vertices by diagrams are given by condition~\eqref{it:boundary-decoration}.
+We denote each vertex on~$S^1$ with the corresponding diagram.
+Assume that $H = (-1,0)$, $H_l = (1,0)$, while $H_i$ has negative $y$-coordinate and $H_i'$ has positive $y$-coordinate for every $i \in \{l+1,\dots,l+k\}$.
+We also suppose that the vertices are evenly spaced along~$S^1$.